Carlos Fitzcarrald: Death

 Perl wrote that at around 3:30 in the afternoon Adolfito came across a dangerous rapid, which became a fatal obstacle for the ship.

 Hessel also believed a chain broke on Adolfito and afterwards the ship lost control to the current.
 (Note: Ernesto Reyna also stated the rudder chain broke.
 Perl wrote that he could not control the rudder.)
-Perl wrote after the ship lost control of the current, it was slammed against rocks and then sank.
+Perl wrote after the ship lost control in the current, it was slammed against rocks and then sank.
 Fitzcarrald's biographer Reyna stated Fitzcarrald was a "renowned swimmer" and had tried to save his friend Vaca Díez, who did not know how to swim.
 Perl wrote he saw "[b]oth Vaca-Diez and Fizcarrald swung through the windows into the raging flood".
 Perl was caught in a whirlpool from which he managed to escape, unlike Fitzcarrald.
 Fitzcarrald's body was found days later and was buried in the forest.
 He was reburied two years later in a cemetery in Iquitos.

 Hessel wrote that Fitzcarrald's wife blamed the group of travelers who were accompanying Vaca Díez for Fitzcarrald's death, because he had arranged accommodations for this group.
 (Note: Hessel also stated that after the death of Fitzcarrald, his wife was physically abusing natives, some of whom were chained to her bed at night so they could not run away.)
 Ernesto Reyna blamed Perl, who was piloting Adolfito at the time, for the accident.
 Tony Morrison, who compiled and edited Lizzie Hessel's letters, speculated the river accident may have been planned and said "convenient accidents" were a business tactic used by rubber barons.
 (Note: Suárez used the fact that both of his partners had died as justification for Suárez acquiring all of the assets belonging to the partnership.)
 After July 1897, some of the remaining Mashco and Guarayo natives along the Madre de Dios River began attacking canoes and raiding settlements established by Fitzcarrald's enterprise.
 (Note: Albert Perl said after Fitzcarrald's death, natives around Mishagua became rebellious and were attacking caucheros and their families.)
 The Mashcos were able to assume control over the isthmus and burned down rubber stations, killed mules that provided transportation on the route, and damaged infrastructure that Fitzcarrald's enterprise had established.
 (Note: After the death of Fitzcarrald and Vaca Diez, Suárez began to primarily export his rubber through the Madeira route again.)

 Map by the Fitz-Carrald Isthmus Exploratory Commission, circa 1902.